History, Vision, Goals

 In 2010-11, HOST created evidence-based, healthy eating and physical activity (HEPA) standards that foster the best possible nutrition and physical activity outcomes for children in grades K-12 attending OST programs.
 (View a webinar about them below.)

 These standards have been adopted by the National AfterSchool Association, the YMCA of the USA, the Council on Accreditation, the National Recreation and Park Association, the Boys & Girls Club of America, and the Alliance for a Healthier Generation, and disseminated to tens of thousands of out-of-school time professionals and supporters.

-Here's a PowerPoint slide of the above image.
+Here's a PDF of the image.